Fall Bingo Game for Preschoolers

 Playing the Fall Bingo Game

-Then the teacher takes a random card out and shows it to the children, and whoever has that picture on his/her bingo card should place a chip on top of it.
+Then, the teacher takes a random card out and shows it to the children, and whoever has that picture on his/her bingo card should place a chip on top of it.

 Extension Activities

-• Phonological Awareness Game – Take one of the cards and name the picture emphasizing the beginning sound, for example: “This is a pumpkin.
-I hear /p/ /p/ /p/ at the beginning of the word pumpkin.
+• Phonological Awareness Game – Take one of the cards and name the picture, emphasizing the beginning sound.
+For example, “This is a pumpkin.
+I hear /p/ /p/ /p/ at the beginning of the word pumpkin.”

-• Literacy – During large group or small group activity invite your preschoolers to create a story using the picture in one of the cards, while you take dictation to make a class book.
-Once the story is finished, type the individual paragraphs and paste them on white paper cut out like a tall Maple leave, acorn, or any other Fall shape.
+• LiteracyDuring a large or small group activity, invite your preschoolers to create a story using the picture on one of the cards while you take dictation to make a class book.
+Once the story is finished, type the individual paragraphs and paste them on white paper cut out like a tall Maple leaf, acorn, or any other Fall shape.

 Don’t forget to make copies of the book to send home to all the preschoolers.

-• Artwork – Place green, yellow, red, and orange tempera paint and crayons in the art center, and invite each preschooler to select a card and use it as an inspiration to draw or paint a picture.
+• Artwork – Place green, yellow, red, and orange tempera paint and crayons in the art center, and invite each preschooler to select a card and use it as inspiration to draw or paint a picture.
 You can also provide green, yellow, red, and orange tissue paper and let the students rip pieces of the different tissue papers and glue them to make a Fall collage.

-• The “The Missing Card” Game – This game is better as a small group activity.
+• The “The Missing Card” GameThis game is better as a small group activity.
 Take 3 to 5 cards and place them on a table.
-Ask your preschoolers to name the pictures on each card, then have your children close their eyes while you remove one card.
-Then ask your preschoolers to open their eyes and tell you which card is missing.
+Ask your preschoolers to name the pictures on each card.
+Then, have your children close their eyes while you remove one card.
+Then, ask your preschoolers to open their eyes and tell you which card is missing.

 Fall Books